Zeillons/back_tweet_pookweet/README.md

 <img alt="Missing image: software architecture schema" src="https://i.ibb.co/NyWLCqC/Archi-logicielle.png" />

---> This repositery is the tweet api, handling the CRUD operations for tweets, retweets, comments, and the timeline.
+--> This repository is the tweet api, handling the CRUD operations for tweets, retweets, comments, and the timeline.

 ## Getting Started